SPAL: Recent years

-The club went bankrupt in 2005, and were reformed as SPAL 1907 S.r.l., under the terms of Article 52 of N.O.I.F.
-In the summer of 2012, after suffering a second bankruptcy, the club was refounded for the second time as S.S.D.
-Real SPAL and would begin life in Serie D under the same N.O.I.F. article.
+The club went bankrupt in 2005, and were reformed as SPAL 1907, under the terms of Article 52 of N.O.I.F.
+In the summer of 2012, after suffering a second bankruptcy, the club was refounded for the second time as Real SPAL and would begin life in Serie D under the same N.O.I.F. article.

 At the end of the 2012–13 season the club took back its original name.
 Giacomense, a club founded in 1967 at Masi San Giacomo, a frazione of Masi Torello, had moved to the city of Ferrara; on 12 July 2013, owner Roberto Benasciutti made a deal with the Colombarini family for a merger between SPAL and Giacomense, with the latter giving its sports title to SPAL and continuing to play in Ferrara.
-The club changed its name to S.P.A.L.
-2013, in order to continue the football history of SPAL.
+The club initially adopted the name S.P.A.L.
+2013, in order to continue the football history of the whiteblues, then they took back the original denomination of S.P.A.L..
 Walter Mattioli became president, with Simone and Francesco Colombarini as main shareholders.

 They finished the 2013–14 Lega Pro Seconda Divisione season in sixth place, thus qualifying for the inaugural unified 2014–15 Lega Pro season.
 In 2015–16, the squad won promotion to Serie B for the first time since the 1992–93 season, after finishing first in group B of the Lega Pro.
 The following year they came first in Serie B, thus obtaining promotion to Serie A after a 49-year absence.
 In their first season back in Serie A, SPAL avoided relegation by finishing in 17th place.
 At the end of the 2018–19 season they confirmed their presence in the top flight for a third consecutive year, finishing 13th.
-The club had mixed fortunes in the 2019–2020 season and, after gaining just 15 points in 23 games, coach Leonardo Semplici was dismissed in February 2020, replaced by Luigi Di Biagio.
+The club had mixed fortunes in the 2019–20 season and, after gaining just 15 points in 23 games, coach Leonardo Semplici was dismissed in February 2020, replaced by Luigi Di Biagio.
 SPAL were relegated to Serie B, finishing in last place with 20 points.
 The club reached the 2020–21 Coppa Italia quarter-finals, becoming the only team from Serie B to advance to that stage in the competition.

-In August 2021 the club was acquired by the American lawyer and businessman Joe Tacopina.